Skip to content

 [-1. -1. -0.5 0.
 0.5 1.
 1. ]

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

-def hardtanh(self, min_val=-1, max_val=1):
+def hardtanh(self, min_val=-1, max_val=1) -> Self:

 """